awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

 When the core is offline, Greengrass Lambda functions can exchange messages with devices, connectors, other functions, and local shadows, but messages to AWS IoT are queued\.
 For more information, see [MQTT Message Queue](gg-core.md#mqtt-message-queue)\.

 ### Other Communication Flows<a name="lambda-other-communication"></a>
 + To interact with local resources and machine learning models on a core device, Greengrass Lambda functions use platform\-specific operating system interfaces\.
 For example, you can use the `open` method in the [os](https://docs.python.org/2/library/os.html) module in Python 2\.7 functions\.
 To allow a function to access a resource, the function must be *affiliated* with the resource and granted `read-only` or `read-write` permission\.
-For more information, including AWS IoT Greengrass core version availability, see [Access Local Resources with Lambda Functions](access-local-resources.md) and [Perform Machine Learning Inference](ml-inference.md)\.
+For more information, including AWS IoT Greengrass core version availability, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md) and [Perform Machine Learning Inference](ml-inference.md)\.
 **Note**
 If you run your Lambda function without containerization, you cannot use attached local resources and must access those resources directly\.
 Machine learning resources are not available for Lambda functions that run without containerization\.
 + Greengrass Lambda functions can use the AWS SDK to communicate with AWS services\.
 For more information, see [AWS SDK](#aws-sdk)\.